Arnold-n/P1P2MQTT/README.md

 **Do you plan to offer pre-soldered or DIY adapter circuit kits?**

+Yes, please contact me if you are interested, my e-mail is in the source code header.
+The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 and 9.
+It is based on version 2 (but without the LEDs).
+It is a single-sided PCB with SMD components (0603/0805 components, MM1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
+Pictures will follow.

-Please contact me if you are interested, my e-mail is in the source code header.
-Images of the first prototype can be found in the circuits directory.
-The final circuit will be based on the "version3-selection" schematics.
+ Images of the first prototype based on version 3 can be found in the circuits directory.
+However as version 2 is much more reliable I am currently offerinthe The final circuit will be based on the "version3-selection" schematics.

 **Acknowledgements**